-When can a Work Study student start work?
+When can a Work Study student start working?

 What portion of the Work Study student's wages will I be charged?

-As a qualified Work Study employer, you will pay 30% of the student’s wages plus FICA and Workers' Compensation.
-If you are an off-campus employer, you will also be charged an administrative fee equal to 10% of the student’s total wages.
+As a qualified Work Study employer, you will pay 30% of the student’s wages plus Workers' Compensation.
+If you are an off-campus employer, you will also be charged an administrative fee equal to 10% of the student’s total earnings.

 How much can I pay a Work Study student?

 Students must be paid no less than minimum wage and no more than $11.00 per hour.
 Exact hourly rates between those two ranges are decided by the employer and should be commensurate with the duties and responsibilities of the job.

-How many hours can a Work Study student work?
+How much can a Work Study student work?

-A Work Study student can work up to 20 hours per week during the semester.
-During breaks (such as Spring Break) a Work Study student is allowed to work up to 40 hours per week.
-Under no circumstances is it appropriate for a Work Study student to work overtime.
+A Work Study student can work up to 20 hours per week during the semester with the exception of spring break week and finals weeks when they may work up to 40 hours per week.
+Under no circumstances may a Work Study student work overtime.

 Who is responsible for keeping track of a Work Study student’s hours?

-The employer as well as the student must keep track of the hours worked.
-If a student exceeds his or her Work Study award, the employer will be billed back 100% of the wages in excess of the student’s award.
-The Office of Financial Aid Services will send out monthly reports detailing the hours worked by each student to assist employers in keeping track of their students remaining eligibility.
+The employer and student must keep track of the hours worked.
+If a student exceeds their Work Study award, the employer will be billed back 100% of the wages in excess of the student’s award.
+The Office of Financial Aid Services sends out monthly earnings reports to assist employers in keeping track of remaining eligibility.

 Can I terminate my Work Study student?

 If you, as the employer, deem that your Work Study student is unprofessional or otherwise unfit for your work environment; you have the right to terminate the employment of the student.
-Please contact our office when this occurs, so that we can make a note of the student’s performance issues and keep track of the student's employment.
+Please contact our office if this occurs, so that we can make a note of any performance issues and keep track of the student's employment.

-Can a student continue to work for us after their Work Study award has been exhausted?
+Can a student continue to work after their Work Study award has been exhausted?